It’s simple. We do this with our mobile phone everyday. Plug it in. Recharge the battery. Use it all day. Plug it in again.

 Let’s face it, if we’ve got to get to a class three times a week for an hour it just isn’t going to happen.
 Deadlines roll in, there’s traffic, it’s cold/hot/wet/we’re hungry – we’ve all been there.
 This is where Vedic Meditation is different.
 It’s a 4 session course designed to equip you to be an independent meditator.

-Once instructed correctly it is possible to meditate anywhere that you can sit and close your eyes – on a bus, plane, train or in the office – we just sit and close the eyes and bring the mantra to mind inside of our awareness.
+Once instructed it is possible to meditate anywhere that you can sit and close your eyes – on a bus, plane, train or in the office – we just sit and close the eyes and bring the mantra to mind inside of our awareness.
 There is no need to go chanting the mantra out loud, have anything with you, to sit in any particular position or to attend any further classes of instruction.
-This is how meditation becomes actually do-able.
+And this is what makes this practice achievable!

 We are all busy people.
 If we are going to do anything with our time then it needs to not take too much time, and we need to see results, quickly.